CassioML/cassio-website/docs/start_here.md

-The quickstart is designed to run out-of-the-box as a notebook in Google Colaboratory ("Colab" for short) and to use Astra DB as the Vector Database.
+The quickstart is designed to run out-of-the-box as a notebook in Google Colaboratory ("Colab" for short) and to use Astra DB as the Vector Database -- this is a route with no installations required on your machine.

 ??? tip "Other ways to run the code"